 DAY 7: Transfer to Sorrento with Visit to Paestum

-Early this morning, your private driver and car will bring you into the Campania region, where you’ll tour an organic water buffalo farm that produces the prized local specialty, mozzarella di bufala.
-You will tour the barns and learn how this tasty delicacy is made and enjoy a gourmet lunch including (you guessed it) fresh buffalo mozzarella.
-After lunch, you’ll continue to Paestum.
-This site includes an awe-inspiring lineup of three ancient Greek temples — the best-preserved collection in Europe.
-Next: on to the dramatic Amalfi Coast.
-Be ready for excitement, as your driver negotiates the famous cliff-clinging road that winds above the sea to Sorrento.
+You will drive into the Campania region and tour an organic water buffalo farm that produces the prized local specialty, mozzarella di bufala, then enjoy a gourmet lunch including (you guessed it) fresh buffalo mozzarella.
+After lunch you’ll continue to Paestum, which includes an awe-inspiring lineup of ancient Greek temples — the best-preserved collection in Europe, and that includes Greece.
+From here you'll head to the dramatic Amalfi Coast and the city of Sorrento.

 DAY 8: Let the Coast Awaken Your Spirit